The Roshan Graduate Interdisciplinary Program

-The program benefits from the long tradition of Persian and Iranian studies at the University of Arizona's School of Middle Eastern and North African Studies (formerly the Department of Near Eastern Studies) which also offers undergraduate degrees focusing on Persian.
+The program benefits from the long tradition of Persian and Iranian studies at the University of Arizona's School of Middle Eastern and North African Studies (formerly the Department of Near Eastern Studies) which offers an undergraduate minor in Persian.

-The program intends to prepare graduates to work in academic, public, and private positions where extensive and expert knowledge of Iran and other Persian speaking societies such as Afghanistan and Tajikistan is required.
-In addition to the completion of core courses, superior language competency in Persian is expected.
+The program intends to prepare graduates to work in academic, private, and public positions where extensive and expert knowledge of Iran and other Persian speaking societies such as Afghanistan and Tajikistan is required.

 The Roshan GIDP also creates a broad forum for scholarly activities around Persian and Iranian studies on campus and in the wider community.

 The Roshan GIDP benefits from the support of University of Arizona's College of Social and Behavioral Sciences, Graduate College, GIDPs Administrative Office, the Center for Middle Eastern Studies (CMES), the School of Middle Eastern and North African Studies (MENAS), and other affiliated disciplinary departments.

 A Brief History

 Persian and Iranian Studies at the University of Arizona has been housed in the Department of Oriental Studies, the Department of Near Eastern Studies, and most recently in the School of Middle Eastern and North African Studies (MENAS).